svfodekar/github-postman-sync-engine/README.md

-# git-postman-sync-app
+# git-postman-sync-engine
-Application to maintain your postman collections on git and maintain and use centralised versions of collecton betwwen teams
+Application to maintain your postman collections on git and easily maintain and use centralised versions of collecton betwwen teams